yujd10/2905/README.md

 * expensive to prepare (hard to prepare some good questions)
 * might received low-quality answers
 * hard to do follow-ups

+## How to do evaluations
+Objectives -> Questions -> Data -> Method
+ **Plus iterations**

+## Good examples of tasks
+1. Describing what users do instead of HOW
+2. They are in details
+3. Describing a complete task
+4. Tell who the users are
+5. Together they cover a large range of users and tasks
+6. They should be evaluated !

+## Types of exigences
+1. Foncitonal
+2. de **Donnés**
+3. d'**environnement**
+4. Caractéristiques d'utilisateurs
+5. Les but d'utilisabilité/experiences of users

+### Utilisabilité
+1. Efficacité
+    * pouvoir atteindre le resultat prévu
+2. Efficience
+    * pouvoir atteindre le resultat plus facilement
+3. Satisfaction
+    * interaction satisfaisant
+4. Simplicité d'apprentisage
+    * easy to learn
+5. Visibilité
+    * easy to see and understand system states
+6. Errors
+    * to mesure the quantity and impact of users' errors
+7. Memoribility
+    * easy to remember how the interface works